Black Mothers Matter: Racism & Childbirth in America

 “Tonight [covers] a grim topic but a very important topic," said HH&S Director Kate Folb.
 "But I'm thankful to know that it’s getting some attention lately.”

 Guest speakers for the event, held May 21 at SAG-AFTRA Foundation screening room, were Amy Holden Jones, co-creator and showrunner for The Resident; Dr. Karen A. Scott, assistant adjunct professor at UC San Francisco, and project director of the California Birth Equity Collaborative; Monica R. McLemore, assistant professor, School of Nursing, UC San Francisco; and Charles Johnson, founder of 4Kira4Moms Foundation, a nonprofit committed to reducing the maternal mortality rate.
 Dr. Zoanne Clack, writer and executive producer for ABC's hit medical drama Grey's Anatomy, was the panel's moderator.

 Johnson's wife, Kira, died in 2016 from internal bleeding following a routine, planned C-section at Cedars-Sinai Medical Center in Los Angeles.
 Their story was the inspiration for the episode of The Resident (“If Not Now, When?”) that aired in April.

-The storyline depicts a series of systemic failures, compounded by bias on the part of some of the fictional hospital's staff that led to negligence in delaying critical care.
+The storyline depicts a series of systemic failures, compounded by bias on the part of some of the fictional hospital's staff, that led to a negligent delay in critical care.
 In the episode, both the husband (portrayed by Kamal Bolden) and the eponymous resident (Dr. Devon Pravesh, played by Manish Dayal) repeatedly ask and plead that emergency steps, including a CT scan, be taken to save the life of the wife (played by Vanissa Antoine) as her condition steadily worsens.
 When she's finally taken into surgery, hours after her husband first notices blood in her catheter—from a torn bladder—it's too late.

 Jones said bringing Kira's story to life wasn't easy.
 Initially, two writers with the show, Chris Bessounian and Tianna Majumdar-Langham, brought the story idea to her and played a clip of Charles Johnson testifying in Congress.